- Campus Ministry

 Emergency Notification Systems and Procedures

 In the event of a serious incident which poses an immediate threat to members of the Regis College community, the College has various systems in place for communicating information quickly to those individuals.
 Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of the students or employees occurring on campus, some or all of these methods of communication may be activated.
-These methods of communications may include activating REGIS ALERT, an emergency notification system utilizing email, text messaging and telephone voice messaging; messages displayed on electronic message boards on campus; or messages on the home page of the Regis College website.
-Phone numbers and email addresses of parents or other persons identified by students or employees in official College registrar or employee records as emergency contact persons will be included in the REGIS ALERT system and they may receive emergency messages as well.
-The College will also post updates during a critical incident on the Regis College home page at www.regiscollege.edu.
+These methods of communications may include activating Regis Alert, an emergency notification system utilizing email, text messaging and telephone voice messaging; messages displayed on electronic message boards on campus; or messages on the home page of the Regis website.
+Those emergency contact persons who have been listed by the students, staff and/or faculty with the Regis College Registrar’s office will have their phone numbers and email addresses included in the Regis Alert system so that they may receive emergency notification messages from Regis College.
+The College will also post updates during a critical incident on the Regis College home page.
 Serious threats of this nature may involve weather, health or personal safety situations.
 Based on the nature of the emergency the responsibility for assessing the severity of the threat begins with the First Responders to the situation.
 They will immediately inform the College Crisis Management Team, who will generally have the responsibility for preparing and disseminating emergency messages and updates.
-In the event of confirmation of a threat involving imminent risk to personal safety the Director of Public Safety or his designee may activate REGIS ALERT immediately, prior to notifying the College Crisis Management Team.
+In the event of confirmation of a threat involving imminent risk to personal safety, the Director of Public Safety or his designee may activate Regis Alert immediately, prior to notifying the College Crisis Management Team.

 The College Crisis Management Team plans, publicizes and conducts a test of the emergency response and notification system at least annually and maintains a record documenting each test, including a description of the exercise, the date, time and whether it was announced or unannounced.